uzh/z-pool-tool/doc/ARCHITECTURE.md

 This external service is used to send emails.

 #### Tenant Database
-Participant pools are external systems from the point of view of the Z-Pool instance.
+Participant pools are external systems from the point of view of the Pool Tool instance.

 ### Component diagram
 Every component is assumed to have access to the `Main Database`, so this dependency is not explicitly listed.